The value chain

-There are three key disadvantages of vertical integration that firms should be wary of:
+There are two key disadvantages of vertical integration that firms should be wary of:

 Firms can lose sight of what their clients truly value.
 A race to own suppliers or more of the value chain can lead to the perception that a firm ends up becoming a “Jack of all trades, master of none,” materially eroding client confidence and new business potential.

-Firms need to be famous for something and the best can concisely explain their USP.
-Too sprawling a range of services and clients can become confused.
+Firms need to be famous for something and the best can concisely explain their unique selling point (USP).
+Having too sprawling a range of services or products can confuse clients and reduce strategic cohesion.

 Vertically integrated firms have an opportunity to shed less attractive business units and reinvest in product, marketing, distribution, and internal optimisation efforts.